piccolo-orm/piccolo_web/image/app/content/md/posts/namespacing_python_attributes.md

  * Private vs public
  * Library vs user created

- By namespacing our attributes, it makes the intention of the software clearer, and also halps prevent name collisions, which could result in unexpected behaviour.
+By namespacing our attributes, it makes the intention of the software clearer, and also helps prevent name collisions, which could result in unexpected behaviour.

 ## _ prefix (private)